PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

   - Direct3D10 support
   - OpenGL 3.x support
   - [PassMark G3D Mark](https://www.videocardbenchmark.net/high_end_gpus.html) rating around 3000 (GeForce GTX 750)
-    - Note: Recommended GPU is based on 3x Internal, ~1080p resolution requirements.
-Higher resolutions will require stronger cards; 6x Internal, ~4K resolution will require a [PassMark G3D Mark](https://www.videocardbenchmark.net/high_end_gpus.html) rating around 12000 (GeForce GTX 1070 Ti).
+    - Note: Recommended GPU is based on 3x internal, ~1080p resolution requirements.
+Higher resolutions will require stronger cards; 6x internal, ~4K resolution will require a [PassMark G3D Mark](https://www.videocardbenchmark.net/high_end_gpus.html) rating around 12000 (GeForce GTX 1070 Ti).
       - Just like CPU requirements, this is also highly game dependent.
 A quick reference for GPU **intensive games**: [Wiki](https://wiki.pcsx2.net/Category:GPU_intensive_games)
-  - 2 GB Video Memory
+  - 2 GB video memory
 - RAM
   - 4 GB

 #### Recommended

-- Operating System
+- Operating system
-  - Windows 10 (64 bit)
+  - Windows 10 (64-bit)
-  - Ubuntu 19.04/Debian or newer, Arch Linux, or other distro (64 bit)
+  - Ubuntu 19.04/Debian or newer, Arch Linux, or other distro (64-bit)
 - CPU
   - Supports AVX2
-  - [PassMark Single Thread Performance](https://www.cpubenchmark.net/singleThread.html) rating near or greater than 2100
+  - [PassMark single thread performance](https://www.cpubenchmark.net/singleThread.html) rating near or greater than 2100
   - Four physical cores, with or without hyperthreading
 - GPU
   - Direct3D11 support
   - OpenGL 4.6 support
   - [PassMark G3D Mark](https://www.videocardbenchmark.net/high_end_gpus.html) rating around 6000 (GeForce GTX 1050 Ti)
-  - 4 GB Video Memory
+  - 4 GB video memory
 - RAM
   - 8 GB

-### Required Software
+### Required software

 - You need the [Visual C++ 2019 x86 Redistributables](https://support.microsoft.com/en-us/help/2977003/) to run PCSX2.

-### Version Deprecation Notes
+### Version deprecation notes

 - Windows XP and Direct3D9 support was dropped after stable release 1.4.0.
 - Windows 7 and Windows 8.0 support was dropped after stable release 1.6.0.
-- 32 bit support was dropped after stable release 1.6.0.
+- 32-bit support was dropped after stable release 1.6.0.

-## Downloading and Configuring PCSX2
+## Downloading and configuring PCSX2

 1. Download the version suited for you from our [Downloads](/downloads) Section (for beginners, the full installer of the latest stable release is recommended)
-2. Get the BIOS file from your Playstation 2 console.
-This is not included with PCSX2 since it is a Sony copyright so you have to get it from your console.
+2. Get the BIOS file from your PlayStation 2 console.
+This is not included with PCSX2 since it breaks copyright law, so you have to obtain it from your console.
 [See below for how to do this](#how-to-dump-your-ps2-bios).
 3. Configure the emulator using the provided instructions in the stable release download.
 Alternatively these can be found [here in the GitHub repository](https://github.com/PCSX2/pcsx2/blob/1.6.x/pcsx2/Docs/Configuration_Guide/Configuration_Guide.md)
    1. Translated versions of this guide are available, but your milage may vary as many are not for the latest stable version.
 [See below for links to these](#translated-configuration-guides)
 4. Launch your game using the ISO file that you have dumped yourself.
 [See below for how to do this](#dumping-ps2-discs-via-imgburn)

-### Translated Configuration Guides
+### Translated configuration guides

 Below are links to translated versions of the guide to configure PCSX2 at various stable release versions.

-If you wish to apply for a new translation or to update an existing one, visit the [Guide translation Applications](https://forums.pcsx2.net/Thread-Program-and-Guide-translation-applications)
+If you wish to apply for a new translation or to update an existing one, visit the [guide translation applications](https://forums.pcsx2.net/Thread-Program-and-Guide-translation-applications)

 - Arabic - 0.9.6
   - By [Squall](https://forums.pcsx2.net/User-Squall)